 (c) The applicant contributed to the loss by his or her activities, omissions or behaviour before, during or after the transaction that forms the basis of the application.

 (d) We were not notified of the applicant’s loss within a year of it coming to their attention and there were no exceptional circumstances that justified the delay.

 (e) The application is based on the failure by a solicitor to comply with a legal promise or guarantee known as an undertaking.
 A solicitor’s failure to comply with an undertaking could amount to professional misconduct but would not normally lead to payment of a grant.

 (f) Losses where the solicitor is or was in a partnership.
 In these instances, applicants should make a claim against the remaining partners who, in turn, will make a claim against their professional indemnity insurance which is arranged by us for all Scottish solicitors in private practice, known as the Master Policy.

 5. Claims involving more than one profession

-If more than one profession has contributed to the loss – such as a dishonest solicitor acting with an accountant or surveyor – the Law Society will take into account the role of each individual.
+If more than one profession has contributed to the loss – such as a dishonest solicitor acting with an accountant or surveyor – we will take into account the role of each individual.
 A grant will be based on the portion of the loss caused by the solicitor.
 An application could be rejected if the loss is considered to be primarily due to factors other than the solicitor’s dishonesty.